1. The Harmony and Tension Between Faith and Reason

 With Anselm, we see the beginning of medieval philosophy, also called Scholasticism.14 The medieval philosophers were armed not only with Greek philosophy, but with 800 years of robust Catholic theology.
 Anselm’s philosophical career started in 1078 when he became abbot of the monastery of Bec in Normandy.
 Under Anselm’s tutelage, Bec became the foremost center of learning in all of Europe.

 The exact phrase, fides quaerens intellectum (faith seeking understanding) was introduced by Anselm in his work entitled Proslogion.15 It is similar to Augustine’s crede ut intelligas.
 Anselm’s phrase really sums up the entire endeavor of the medieval philosophers – to discover the relationship between faith and philosophy.
-It was as if they had been handed the entirety of Greek philosophy and Christian faith (specifically, Catholicism).
+It was as if they had been handed the entirety of Greek philosophy and Christian faith (specifically Catholicism).
 And it was up to them to put the pieces together.
 They had been handed the raw materials and they took it to themselves to create something that was beautiful and useful.
 And that they did, approaching that task with a rigor unmatched before or since.
 They paid attention to the smallest details while at the same time keeping the big picture in view.
 These were the Scholastics of the Middle Ages.

 The painting "Disputation of the Sacrament" by Raphael that is in the Vatican represents the heritage of Christian theology - faith - in the West.